obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 ## Change log

+- 2015-11-11: Remove mention of EMGO lever, it does NOT work.
 - 2014-09-16: Spell checking.
 - 2014-08-29: Corrected circlip pliers suggested item -- it was too big for the holes on the clips suzuki uses.